JAMB Subject Combination for Water Resources Management and Agrometeorology 2026/2027

 Advertisements

-This course is quite specialized and not offered in many universities.
-Below are the institutions in Nigeria where you can study Water Resources Management and Agrometeorology or related fields:
+This course is quite specialized and not offered in many Universities.
+Below are the Institutions in Nigeria you can study Water Resources Management and Agrometeorology or related fields:

 2. Obafemi Awolowo University (under Agricultural Meteorology or similar departments)

-3. University of Ilorin (under Faculty of Agriculture or Environmental Sciences)
+3. University of Ilorin (under the Faculty of Agriculture or Environmental Sciences)

 Additional Requirements for Admission